Last Man Standing: episode guide

 Written by Marieke Hardy

-Taia is throwing a housewarming party in her new flat (above Adam’s) and has invited the boys.
-Adam has no intention of going to his ex’s party, Bruno gets guilted into going and Cameron sees it as the perfect opportunity to show Janessa off to his friends.
+Taia is throwing a housewarming party and has invited the boys.
+Adam has no intention of going to his ex's party while Bruno gets guilted into going and Cameron sees it as the perfect opportunity to show Janessa off to his friends.

-Adam sulks in his apartment as Taia’s party gets under way but as it turns out the party is less than pumping.
-Bruno feels terrible for Taia and sets about trying to fire up the party, offering cheese platters and dancing up a storm.
+Adam sulks in his apartment as Taia's party gets under way upstairs but as it turns out the party is less than pumping.
+Bruno feels terrible for Taia and sets about trying to fire things up, offering cheese platters and dancing up a storm.

 Meanwhile, Zoe is feeling completely threatened by Janessa as she realises Janessa is much more than a passing fancy.
 Ollie gets jealous of the attention Zoe is paying Cameron.
 They fight and Zoe leaves the party.